 Below are three recommendations from our resource library.
 Each of these recommendations are tools that might be effective in helping you manage the sleep issues you are currently experiencing.

 Sometimes feeling reassured is an important part of being able to relax.
 As you think positive thoughts about sleep, your ability to sleep, and your safety, you may choose to recite some affirmations to yourself.
-You can come up with a list of your own, or listen to The Younique Foundation’s Affirmations for Restorative Sleep.
+You can come up with a list of your own, or listen to Saprea’s Affirmations for Restorative Sleep.

 One of our foundational healing practices is Mindfulness, and that’s what meditation is all about.
 There are a number of apps and online videos with peaceful meditations to help you calm your mind, focus on your breath, and encourage relaxation in an effort to initiate sleep.
-Find one you like, or use The Younique Foundation’s Meditation.
+Find one you like, or use one of our Meditations.

 Focusing on the breath is a great way to regulate the body’s physical responses to stress.
 As you take slow and steady breaths, your heart rate becomes more regular, your muscles relax, and your body gets the message that it can rest.
-Use The Younique Foundation’s Paced Breathing resource to experience the wonderful benefits of steady, slow, deep breaths.
+Our breathing resource can help you experience the wonderful benefits of steady, slow, deep breaths.